-Idaho police say they shot and killed a man in his own front yard after mistaking him for a suspect
+Idaho police say they shot and killed an armed man in his own yard after mistaking him for a suspect

-(CNN)Police fatally shot a man in his own front yard after mistaking him for a suspect during a pursuit in Idaho on Monday, police said.
+(CNN)Police fatally shot an armed man in his own back yard after mistaking him for a suspect during a pursuit in Idaho on Monday, police said.

 The man who was shot and killed was not the suspect, who was found after the incident hiding in a nearby shed, Idaho Falls Police Department Chief Bryce Johnson said during a press conference.

-Note: Correction: An earlier version of this story incorrectly stated the location of the fatal shooting.
-It was in the victim's back yard.